 one = -5.1319 # Negative Floating Point Number With Decimal Integer

-For the Floating Point Numbers as well, we don’t have to put any Specified Suffix.
-Just like the Integer, the Python Compiler will mark the Variable as the Floating one, when we put the decimal number after the Equal To (=) Symbol.
-So, the working is different from other languages.
+For the floating-point numbers as well, we don’t have to put any Specified Suffix.
+Just like the Integer, the Python Compiler will mark the Variable as a Floating one when we put the decimal number after the Equal To (=) Symbol.

-zap = 5 + 3i # Declaration Of Complex Number
+zap = 5 + 3j # Declaration Of Complex Number

-# Here, The i Is The Imaginary Unit Of Such Numeric Values
+# Here, the j Is The Imaginary Unit Of Such Numeric Values

 What Are Some Sequential Python Data Types?